jiashenggu/note/interview.md

 Question: "Imagine a researcher gives you a novel model architecture in a messy, single-GPU script.
 It shows promise, but it's far from scalable.
 Walk me through your process as a Solutions Architect to take this from a research prototype to a robust, multi-node training pipeline.
 How do you handle disagreements about technical trade-offs with the researcher?"

-How to Answer: Show your process and collaboration skills.

-Process: "1.
-Understand & Profile: I'd first focus on understanding the core innovation.
+1. Understand & Profile: I'd first focus on understanding the core innovation.
 Then, I'd profile the code to identify the allocated memory and compute bottlenecks.
 2. Modularize & Refactor: I'd work with the researcher to refactor the code into modular components (data loading, model definition, training loop).
-3. Introduce Parallelism: Based on the profile, I'd introduce the appropriate parallelism strategy, starting with Data Parallelism and adding Tensor Parallelism if needed.
+3. Introduce Parallelism: Based on the profile, I'd introduce the appropriate parallelism strategy, starting with Data Parallelism and adding other Parallelisms if needed.
 4. Scale & Test: We'd test on 2, then 4, then 16 nodes, validating that the convergence behavior matches the single-GPU baseline."

 Collaboration: "For disagreements, my approach is data-driven.
 For example, if a researcher prefers a custom operator that is slow, I would profile it against a standard, optimized one and present the performance data.
 The goal isn't to say 'no,' but to say 'Here's the performance cost of this approach.
 Can we work together to find a solution that preserves your research goal while also being scalable?'"